 Learn Prompting runs HackAPrompt, the large jailbreak/prompt-hacking competition that produced a 600K+ real-prompt research dataset, plus paid courses and an AI red-teaming certification (roughly $299–$1,495 depending on the track).
 Everything runs on real LLMs.
 It is the most "academic" option, oriented around competition scoring and a credential.

 Verdict: Pick HackAPrompt for a paid AI red-teaming credential and its research dataset.
-Choose PromptTrace for a free, always-live, cohesive track that exposes the prompt stack and teaches defenses rather than a scored black-box playground.
+Choose PromptTrace for a free, always-live, cohesive track that exposes assembled prompt layers and explains why defenses fail and how to mitigate those failures, rather than a scored black-box playground.

 HackTheBox Academy: AI Red Teamer